Yogeswarachary/Yogeswarachary/README.md

 ### Hi there 👋 My name is Yogeswarachary.

-I am a Javascript learner.
-I am trying to learn React js, Node js.
-I have completed some projects based on Data analysis.
-I enjoy learning about Web development and C++.
-Present I am trying to make web pages, by using React js.
-Reach me at [LinkedIn](https://www.linkedin.com/in/yogeswarachary-modepalli-4a91571b8/)
+I am a java developer.I am very passionate about java development. from 16 May 2022 to 15 September 2022 my internship period.
+I have completed my internship at Pratian Technologies in Banglore, as a Java backend developer role.
+In this internship I have learned Core Java, Advanced Java, Spring Framework, Hibernate, MySQL Database, Microservices, Designing the class diagrams for the Microservices.
+Global Exception handling and Many more.
+By using these skills as a team, we have worked on two projects called "Connect My Doc" and "JobCheck" respectively.
+I am now looking for a Java developer opportunity, which can improve my professional skills related to java web development.

 ### Skills

-* Data analysis with Pythin
-* React Js(Basics)
-* Java Script(Basics)
+* Java
+* Hibernate
+* Spring Framework
+* RESTful webservices
-* MySQL workbench
+* StarUML
+* SQL/MySQl workbench/PostgreSQL PGAdmin4
-* C++
+* GitHub/GitLabs
-* Tableau
+* Agile software development
-* HTML/CSS
+* C++(Basic level)
 * Wordpress